JAlbertCode/roast-app/README.md

 ### 3. Change the AI Integration

-You can replace Anura API with any text generation API:
+You can replace or modify the Anura API integration:

-- Update `anuraService.ts` to use your preferred AI service
+- Update `anuraService.ts` to use your preferred AI service or model
+- Try different available models (see "Anura API Integration" section below)
 - Adjust the prompt format to match the requirements of your chosen API
 - Update API key handling in the environment variables